Booth notebook

 Track context

 Hearing it against Light And Heavy: The Best Of Iron Butterfly matters because it reads like part of an album world, not a detached single.
-Soul Experience by Iron Butterfly off Light And Heavy: The Best Of Iron Butterfly (1993) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+Real Fright by Iron Butterfly off Light And Heavy: The Best Of Iron Butterfly (1993) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
 With Iron Butterfly, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for